 - A government loan guarantee, which means that the state guarantees 70 percent of new loans from the banks to companies that have encountered financial difficulties.
 The guarantee is issued to the banks, which in turn issue guaranteed loans to the companies.
 The loan guarantee is primarily aimed at small and medium-sized companies, but there is no formal limit on the size of the company.
-Each company is proposed to loan a maximum of SEK 75 million, but exceptions can be made. - A temporary reduction in employers' contributions have been proposed for the period 1 March 30 June, so that only the retirement pension contribution is paid.
-The reduction is proposed to apply to up to 30 employees and to the part of the salary that does not exceed SEK 25,000 per month.
+According to the proposition, each company may be granted a loan at a maximum amount of SEK 75 million, but exceptions can be made. - A temporary reduction in employers' contributions have been proposed for the period 1 March - 30 June, so that only the retirement pension contribution is paid (10.21% instead of 31.42%).
+The reduction is proposed to apply to up to 30 employees and only to the part of the salary that does not exceed SEK 25,000 (monthly gross).
 This entails a tax relief of up to SEK 5,300 per employee per month.
 In order to provide a corresponding relief to sole traders, a reduction of the self-employed contributions is also proposed. - In order to reduce the costs for companies in sectors such as durables, hotels, restaurants and some other activities, the government proposes a support to facilitate and accelerate the renegotiation of rents.
 The focus is that the state bears 50 percent of the rent reduction up to 50 percent of the fixed rent.
-The support can be applied for retroactively and applies for the period 1 April 30 June. - The rules on accrual funds are temporarily changed so that self-employed persons receive reduced tax.
-The new rules mean that 100 percent of the taxable profit for 2019 may be set aside for accrual funds, up to a ceiling of SEK 1 million, which can then be offset against possible future losses.
+The support can be applied for retroactively and applies for the period 1 April 30 June. - The rules on the so-called periodization funds (a profit equalization fund, Sw: periodiseringsfond) are temporarily changed so that self-employed persons receive reduced tax.
+The new rules mean that 100 percent of the taxable profit for 2019 may be set aside for such funds, up to a ceiling of SEK 1 million, which can then be offset against possible future losses.
 The proposal concerns individual traders and natural persons who are partners in trading partnership. - The previously presented temporary deferral with payment of tax that are reported monthly or quarterly, is now proposed to be expanded.
-It is a matter of including VAT that is reported annually from December 27, 2019 to January 17, 2021. - Companies that are dormant due to unemployment are exempted in 2020 from the rule that companies may only be dormant once for five years.
+It is a matter of including VAT that is reported annually from December 27, 2019 to January 17, 2021 (applicable for some smaller businesses). - Companies that are dormant due to unemployment are exempted in 2020 from the rule that companies may only be dormant once for five years.